vmsmith/LearningGit/1_Stand_Alone_Machine.md

     vim .gitignore

-And in it, just write `poem.txt` then save it.
-From now on, Git will ignore `poem.txt` when doing adds and commits.
+And in it, just write `poem1.txt` on the first line and `poem2.txt` on the second line.
+Then save `.gitignore`.
+From now on, Git will ignore both poem files when doing adds and commits.

 ### Make Some Changes

 Now you're ready to start seeing what version control is all about.

-Copy the first stanza of the Frost poem, and paste it in `file1.txt`.
+Copy the first stanza of `poem1.txt` and paste it in `file1.txt`.
 Then save the file and add it.

     git add file1.txt